DoggySmooth/jaro/README.md

 Files creation

 All the tools are included in this package token from github.
 A file with an name with the SHA256 of the analised file and a plim extension can be pasted in the root of this project.
-Executing "make" automatically takes the .plim extension and generate all the data.
+Executing "make" automatically takes the .plim extension from the "plims" folder and generate all the data.
 The output directory paste the result of the above explained features.

 Graph Generation